Are you ready to sell gift baskets in a retail store? If so, first read these six marketing questions to answer before

 6. How will this space accommodate me in five years?

 Review these questions and answers with your business advisor or another local entity funded by the state or country in which you set up shop.
 Do this before signing a lease or purchase agreement.

 Prepare for longevity

-Opening a storefront is exciting and can be a dream come true.
+Opening a store is exciting and can be a dream come true.
 It can also be stressful and a nightmare that disrupts your sleep if you aren’t proactive.

 What’s your plan B to keep the doors open if you were in this retailer’s shoes?